estelita24601/final-project-5001/planning.md

   * invalid date format
   * empty task name, or maybe task name with no letters
   * non-existent tag/label
+  * maybe handle by displaying warning on GUI and not allowing them to hit submit/save until input is valid?

 * is Figma to figure out GUI necessary or not? maybe just draw on paper